johnfmorton/Pic-Puller-for-Instagram-COMPLETE---Craft/PicPullerDocumentation.md

 link: URL of the images homepage on Instagram

 caption: The caption provided by the author.
 Note, it may be left untitled which will return an empty string.

+caption_only: the caption provided by the author *minus* any content starting with the first hashtag.
+For example, if the caption were "Digging into Craft CMS. #craftcms #code #fun", the caption_only function would return "Digging into Craft CMS."

+tags: an array of the tags associated with the media_id

 thumbnail: URL to image